masroof-maindak/ai/nn/README.md

 - [x] Lab 7 is well-annotated and ideal for studying.
 - [x] Asg 6 was created after lab 7 and is the dumbed down version of it
 - [ ] [ **wontfix** ] Lab 8 adds nothing to Lab 7 other than regular dropout, hence the AI slop
 - [ ] [ **wontfix** ] Lab 9 adds nothing to Lab 7 other than extending it from a binary classifier to a generic classifier.
-Shouldn't require much modification other than changing the activation function and other dataset-specific dictionary maintenance -- Softmax?
+Shouldn't require much modification other than changing the activation function to Softmax

 ## Questions